Help Desk Software For Schools: Why You Need it And How to Choose One

 2. Incident IQ

 Incident IQ is a cloud-based platform designed to streamline IT support and Asset Management in educational institutions, including K-12 schools.
-The platform includes products for IT Asset Management, IT help desk, Event Management, Facilities Management, and HR service delivery.
-It also offers a set of integrations with MDM solutions, learning applications, remote assistance, and SIS and SSO platforms.
+The platform includes software for IT Asset Management, IT help desk, Event Management, Facilities Management, and HR service delivery.
+It also offers a set of integrations with MDM solutions, learning applications, remote help desk assistance, and SIS and SSO platforms.
 Finally, you can access different pricing plans according to your organization’s size and needs.

 Some users have noted however that the pricing options can be a bit high for small educational institutions and that the interface can lack intuitiveness for certain routine tasks.